 Saying grace at meals is a lovely practice, and Thanksgiving is the perfect time to begin or re-introduce it.
 Sung graces are great for little ones.
 If you sing the Doxology in church, you might start with that:

 Praise God from whom all blessings flow, praise God all creatures here below, Praise God above ye heavenly host, Praise Creator, Son and Holy Ghost.

 The first grace my son Peter learned as a toddler is sung to the tune of “Frère Jacques”:

 God our father, God our mother, we thank you, we thank you, for this food before us, for this food before us.
 Amen, amen.

 Friends and family are a great resource for collecting graces and blessings from other cultures and religious traditions, which can be a great way “in” to this universal and timeless tradition.
 This year, you could crowd-source your Thanksgiving dinner blessing using this simple template from Episcopal priest Kyle Oliver, whose Creative Commons Prayer website has all kinds of engaging multimedia prayers.
 Sybil MacBeth, creator of one of my favorite prayer practices, Praying in Color, has some fun turkey templates you could use for gratitude prayers.

 The Quakers have a very simple said grace:

 Us and this, God bless.

 Their most common form of grace, however, is everyone holding hands around the table in silence.
 It’s easy to add the invitation to each person to name something for which they are thankful.
 Cultivating a practice of gratitude, a habit of noticing and naming what we are thankful for is of profound benefit to our physical, spiritual and emotional health.
 Doing Good Together offers a number of great ideas for families who want to practice active gratitude, and learn more about the science behind it.
-You could keep a thankfulness journal that each family member contributes to throughout the year, or throughout this long weekend ask each person to write their thanksgivings on leaves of colored paper to fill a jar or a window.
+You could keep a thankfulness journal to which each family member contributes throughout the year, or throughout the long Thanksgiving weekend, ask each person to write their thanksgivings on leaves of colored paper to fill a jar or a window.
 My son Peter noticed and remarked on a significant decrease in complaints when our household became more intentionally grateful.